-If your organization does not yet have a safety monitoring solution or process in place, you may think you are saving money.
+If your organization does not yet have a process or safety monitoring solution for lone workers in place, you may think you are saving money.
 But if you are not monitoring lone workers’ safety, they are at constant risk—and your business is at risk for hefty fines and increased insurance payments.
 Not to mention the real-world topic of dealing with tragedy in the workplace and not having done everything to prevent it.

 Here we explore the consequences of forfeiting safety monitoring programs for your employees.

 If your organization isn’t going to stand up for its employees, then why would your employees put their hearts and souls on the line?
 While company reputation is important and retaining competent, happy and devoted employees is vital—some organizations believe they have their employees’ best interest at heart, when really the underlying goal is all about fiscal responsibility.

 Over the last few decades, developed countries have been part of a concrete legislative and social push towards improving the safety standards of employees in the workplace.
 Employers are responsible to provide safe and secure workplaces for employees.
 Yet, why are there consistent safety violations where—in many cases—the safety of employees working alone isn’t properly accounted for within many organizations?

 Perhaps it is the result trying to optimize the bottom line or maybe for lack of awareness of a better methodology.
 Although society has made great strides in the area of worker safety through both legislative and societal demand, we still have a long way to go.

 Is your organization willing to pay the ultimate price when a non-existent or failed safety monitoring solution is in play?
 Many organizations gamble with employees’ lives and end up paying severe consequences.

 The reality is, workers are losing their lives on the job every day because their employers do not have the right safety policies, procedures and solutions in place to protect them.